-Standardized test scores have a place in the admission process at Georgia Tech, as our own research has shown that are a factor in predicting a portion of freshman year GPA at the Institute.
+Standardized test scores have a place in the admission process at Georgia Tech, as our own research has shown that they are a factor in predicting a portion of freshman year GPA at the Institute.
 For this reason, all applicants for freshman admission must take the SAT and/or the ACT.
 We accept both tests and have no preference between the two.
+Click here for information on the 2016 redesigned SAT.

 Evaluating your Test Scores